-Curtis, a Republican, was the representative for Massachusetts's 10th congressional district from 1953 to 1962.
+Curtis was the representative for Massachusetts’s 10th congressional district and was a Republican.
+He served from 1953 to 1962.

 From Jan 1953 to Oct 1962, Curtis missed 37 of 909 roll call votes, which is 4.1%.
 This is worse than the median of 2.1% among the lifetime records of representatives serving in Oct 1962.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000